link1900/agra-ranker/README.md

 - race & placing csv import api

 ## 0.3 - Beyond the ranker 6
+- on the placing screen have the numbers come from a set list of placings (1st -> 1, 2nd -> 2, DNF -> DNF, Dis -> dis, etc.)
 - global search (on a search page)
 - Add a find parents button
 - on the placing screen have a badge displaying points earned this round and the total points